V-Sekai/many_bone_ik/docs/open_problems.md

 Make changing the skeleton not lose the set parameters.
 Don't rebuild the skeleton from scratch.
 Reuse the the parameters already set.

 Leave stabilizing pass counts off when developing.
 Add a ui for it.

+Soft constraints are not working since they're seen as merely suggestions to not rotate the should backwards.

+We don't like painfullness but it seems to work in the reference implementation.